peterkibuchi/django-react-todo-application/README.md

    ```
    npm start
    ```
-   This will run the server and automatically open a new browser window with the address `http://localhost:3000`.
+   This will run the server and should automatically open a new browser window at the address `http://localhost:3000`.

 Voila!
 You're all set up.
 Feel free to experiment with the application.